Working together to build better futures

 Check out our frequently asked questions below for more information on what’s included as part of our volunteering opportunities.

 To become a volunteer you must first complete the online application and provide us with 2 references.
-You will then be invited to an interview.
-Once you have passed the interview process you will be invited to training at one of our offices in Kent, Surrey or Sussex.
-Training is generally run in each county 4 times a year and is on 3 consecutive days 10am – 4pm.
+You will then be invited to an online interview.
+Once you have passed the interview process you will be invited to online virtual training.
+Training is usually 2consecutive days 10am – 4pm.

-Once you are trained we shall request a DBS for you and ask you to complete some online training around mental health and safeguarding.
-You are then ready to mentor.
+Once you are trained, we shall request an enhanced DBS check for you and ask you to complete online training relevant to the role.
+You are then ready to be a mentor.

-We ask that volunteers are available for 6 months and usually this is for 2 hours per week.
+We ask that volunteers make a minimum 6 months’ commitment to our service after training, and usually this is for 3 hours per week.
 However, cases do vary.

 Volunteers don’t have to be experts but must have a belief in change, a desire to support that change and be pragmatic, creative and resilient in their approach.
-Many of the skills you would learn and develop while being a mentor.
+Many of the skills that you need you will learn and develop while being a volunteer.